holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Seccomp {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-seccomp}

-First you need to make sure your Docker instance was built with Seccomp.
+First, you need to make sure your Docker instance was built with Seccomp.
 Using the recommended command from the CIS Docker Benchmark:

 {linenos=off, lang=Bash}
     docker ps --quiet | xargs docker inspect --format '{{ .Id }}: SecurityOpt={{ .HostConfig.SecurityOpt }}'